robgoyal/DailyCat/ReadMe.md

-# Daily Cat Gif
+# Daily GIFS

 ## Purpose

-Send random cat gif to friend on facebook messenger
+Initially wanted to send cat gifs to my friends but simply generalized the project to send any gif based off input.

 ## Motivation